Budget Priorities (Fiscal Year 2027)

 The state budget supports our communities by bringing resources together to invest in our common goals.
 MassBudget elevates critical areas for investment.

 Increase funding for the Commonwealth Cares for Children (C3) program to continue to raise early educator salaries and ensure child care programs can meet growing demand.
 Because of these operational grants, providers of all types have been able to remain open, and new providers have been able to enter the field.
-Provider wages have increased by over $7,000 since the C3 program began (average annual Center-Based, not inflation adjusted).
+Provider wages have increased by nearly $9,000 annually since the C3 program began in 2021 (average annual Center-Based, not inflation adjusted).
 As Massachusetts seeks to continue to improve affordable access to child care, expanding this bedrock funding is vital.

-Increase access to child care for income-eligible families under the 85th percentile of the State Median Income.
-Above the substantial funding needed to maintain existing caseloads, an additional $100 million would provide financial assistance vouchers to 6,000 additional children who are currently on the waitlist for income-eligible child care.
-There are currently over 30,000 low-income children on the waitlist, which has been frozen because of lack of funding for child care financial assistance.
+Improve access to child care for income-eligible families under the 85th percentile of the State Median Income.
+Above the funding needed to maintain existing caseloads, an additional $31.2 million would provide financial assistance vouchers to nearly 2,000 additional children who are currently on the waitlist for income-eligible child care.
+There are currently over 29,000 low-income children on the waitlist because of lack of funding for child care financial assistance.

 $40 million for the Regional Transit Authorities’ (RTAs) free fares grant program earmark (1596-2406)